dylanrenwick/Clam/README.md

-e - Equality operator, concatenates given arguments with the '==' operator i - Increment operator d - Decrement operator p - Print (console.log) r - Read from STDIN (See Input and Output above) u - Consume the next token, return the string value of the token with the first letter uppercased U - Consume the next token, append '.toUpperCase()' to its value l - Consume the next token, return the string value of the token with the first letter lowercased
+e - Equality operator, concatenates given arguments with the '==' operator i - Increment operator d - Decrement operator n - Get length of next token p - Print (console.log) r - Read from STDIN (See Input and Output above)
+R - Read from STDIN using next token as index. if next token is not numeric, return first input u - Consume the next token, return the string value of the token with the first letter uppercased U - Consume the next token, append '.toUpperCase()' to its value l - Consume the next token, return the string value of the token with the first letter lowercased